 In active mode the AIS station should use messages with a communication state in the first burst.
 The communication state should set a slot-time-out = 7 in the first burst, thereafter the slot-time-out should be decreased according to the rules of SOTDMA.
 All slots should be regarded as candidates in the selection process.
 When time out occurs, the offset to the next set of 8 bursts is randomly selected between 1 min ± 6 s.

-After the first burst any messages can be used in subsequent transmissions but should be on the slots reserved by the first burst.

 Figure A8-2 illustrates the burst transmissions in active mode starting on AIS 1.
 It is permissible to start the sequence on AIS 2.

 Figure A8-3 illustrates in test or deactivated mode, messages with a communication state should set slot-time-out = 0 and sub-message = 0 in the first and only burst.